nicomon24/jekyll-now/_posts/2019-6-18-MineRL-bc.md

 As we did for the *NavigateDense* task, we should look at how actions are distributed and correlated.
 ![Action means](/images/minerl/treechop_action_means.svg){:class="img-responsive" .center-image}

-As we would expect, the most used action in this case is the attack action, used to effectively destroy blocks of wood and leaves.
+As expected, the most used action in this case is the attack action, used to effectively destroy blocks of wood and leaves.
 We also look at correlations, which show a very similar correlation between actions.
 This means that the dependence structure of action could be task-independent, which would be a very nice feature to build solutions for the more complex tasks.
 We will try to verify this hypothesis further on.

 ![Action heatmap](/images/minerl/treechop_action_heatmap.svg){:class="img-responsive" .center-image}